 Malnutrition is the number one killer of children under five in the developing world.
 Community-based Therapeutic Care (CTC) and Ready-to-Use Foods (RUF) have revolutionized how malnutrition is diagnosed and treated.
 Treating chronic hunger and undernourishment by providing fortified meals to children through school-based health clinics helps dramatically in the prevention of severe malnutrition.
-By supporting these effective methods, Two Degrees Food is helping hungry children receive the care they need to live and thrive.
+By supporting these effective methods, Two Degrees is helping children receive the care they need to live and thrive.

-Hunger and malnutrition are diagnosed using weight to height ratios for young children, aged 6 months to 5 years old.
+Hunger and malnutrition are diagnosed using weight-to-height ratios for young children, aged 6 months to 5 years old.
 The Mid-Upper Arm Circumference (MUAC) is a measurement used to gauge nutritional status during crisis situations in the absence of a weighing scale and height boards.
 The MUAC band pictured below depicts the color-coded measuring system.

 Diagnosis with Mid-Upper Arm Circumference (MUAC) Band

 - Constant hunger weakens the immune system, forces the body to function with insufficient energy to support an active life, increases vulnerability to disease and infection.

 - Over 200 million children suffer from chronic hunger.
 The vast majority of these children live in developing nations in Africa, South America and South East Asia.
 However, there are hungry children even here in the U.S. who struggle to find adequate nutrition on a daily basis.

 - Ready-to-Use Foods (RUF) or nutrient-rich foods are used for the treatment of chronic hunger and prevention of malnutrition.
 These meals can be peanut-based or have other base ingredients, like lentils or chickpeas or other seeds and nuts.
 The goal is to provide food to children who do not have adequate or secure access to food.